Pimples on scalp hair loss caused by scalp folliculitis and infection

 2. Hormonal Changes

 Are hormones going up and down?
 That can cause scalp acne, too!
 Teens (ages 11-30) often get acne because of hormone shifts, but pimples can stick around longer on the scalp for anyone.
+This is also why many people suddenly notice pimples under their hair during puberty or pregnancy.

 3. Stress